fspdevs/VSF/README.md

   - <del>Images/Logo/Colors (probably jack some colors from VS)</del>
   - <del>Have to create a new logo in illustrator???</del>
 - <del>make it so users can only see the messages/clients that they created </del>
-- Make components that displays a clients profile for the Admin once they choose their name from the userlist
+- <del>Make components that displays a clients profile for the Admin once they choose their name from the userlist</del>
-- change messages to clients and users to Reps

 # FUTURE Implementations